Child Custody in Nevada (2026)

 Grandparents may petition for visitation if at least one parent is deceased, the parents are divorced or separated, or the child was born out of wedlock; the court must find that visitation is in the best interest of the child

-For a broader explanation of custody types and how courts evaluate custody disputes, see our guide on child custody laws explained.
+For Nevada parents, this means joint custody is the starting point, not the exception.
+For a broader explanation of custody types, see our guide on child custody laws explained.

 Nevada recognizes both legal and physical custody:

-• Joint Physical Custody — The child lives with each parent for significant periods.
-Joint physical custody in Nevada generally means each parent has the child at least 40% of the time.
+• Joint Physical Custody — The child lives with each parent for significant periods, with each parent having at least 40% of the time

 • The wishes of the child if of sufficient age and capacity to form an intelligent preference